 A few months ago, as I was reflecting on what I had been doing, I asked myself, “How can I take my morning practice to the next level?”

-I decided to include three additional things, which started off with creating a Daily Dashboard that includes my purpose statement, my values, my passions, my affirmations and words that define who I aspire to be in terms of my identity and performance.
+I included three additional things, which started off with creating a Daily Dashboard that includes my purpose statement, my values, my passions, my affirmations and words that define who I aspire to be in terms of my identity and performance.

-The second thing includes using a releasing technique called tapping, which helps deal with emotions that may be affecting us by tapping on different energy points in our body.
+The second thing includes using a releasing technique called tapping, which helps deal with emotions that may affect us by tapping on different energy points in our body.
 This process usually takes about five minutes.

 The third thing is to activate my voice by speaking out loud.
 I’ll usually do this when I’m going for a walk or I’ll do it when I’m driving.

 This has helped me become more productive in terms of my daily outputs, which means I am reaching completion a lot quicker than previously.
-By choosing to do more things for myself, I am able to serve others better.
+By choosing to do more things for myself, I can serve others better.

 10 Things You Should Consider Doing For Yourself